Batch search documents

 If you have a message which contain 'elasticsearch: Name does not resolve', it means that Datashare can't make Elastic Search, its search engine, work.

-In that case, you need to re-open Datashare: ****here are the instructions for Mac, Windows or Linux.
+In that case, you need to re-open Datashare: check how for Mac, Windows or Linux.

 Example of a message regarding a problem with ElasticSearch: